Crisis on Infinite Earths (Arrowverse): Writing

-The original comic was created to help with DC Comics' continuity problems; since the Arrowverse does not have those, however, the crossover allowed its creators to focus on the characters and their interactions.
+The original comic was created to help with DC Comics' continuity problems that could intimidate new readers; since the Arrowverse does not have those, however, the crossover allowed its creators to focus on the characters and their interactions.
 Supergirl and Batwoman's relationship was developed, after it was seen at the end of "Elseworlds" that "those two characters [are] supporting each other much in the same way that Barry and Oliver have been supporting each other in previous crossovers".
 This version of the Anti-Monitor was inspired by the character's appearance in the New 52 "Darkseid Wars" storyline.
 Sara Lance is the focus of the Legends of Tomorrow characters, with the crossover "kick[ing] off Sara's emotional journey for season 5 of Legends" and giving Sara "a different perspective on things".

 Guggenheim said that the crossover would try to incorporate "seminal moments" from the comic book, opening with a similar destruction of parallel universes.
 Regarding the deaths of Supergirl and the Flash in the comic storyline, Wallace conceded that the writers "can't just kill all of our number ones on our shows", but a proper balance was found in killing some.
 Although it was revealed in "Elseworlds" that Oliver would die in the crossover (which, Guggenheim felt, "spoiled our own story"), his death in the first hour was an attempt to "surprise the audience" who may have expected him to die in the fifth; it also "establish[ed] the stakes going into the next four hours".
 The third-hour death of Barry Allen from Earth-90 was "a way to honor what was said [by] the Monitor ... saying the Flash must die", without killing Grant Gustin's character.
-According to Wallace, this gave "it a nice story twist, [to] get in some emotion" while "complet[ing] a 30-year arc" for John Wesley Shipp's character.
-The flashback scene from the 1990 Flash television series was added while editing the episode "to give a little bit of his life flashing before his eyes".
+According to Wallace, this gave "it a nice story twist, [to] get in some emotion" while "complet[ing] a 30-year arc" for John Wesley Shipp's character, who felt thankful in turn as his show didn't get a proper series finale.
+The flashback scene from the 1990 Flash television series, featuring Shipp's Barry Allen with Amanda Pays' Dr. Tina McGee, was added while editing the episode "to give a little bit of his life flashing before his eyes".
 Oliver dies a second time at the end of the Arrow episode.
 Guggenheim said that it was also done to "[surprise] the audience with the unexpected" ...
-"I think [Stephen Amell] enjoyed A) the opportunity to play two death scenes and B) the creative sleight of hand in terms of surprising the audience."
+"I think [Stephen Amell] enjoyed A) the opportunity to play two death scenes and B) the creative sleight of hand in terms of surprising the audience".